hailmikhail/FUS_wiki/Prepare-PC-for-modlist.md

 # Steam Config

 First of all, we highly recommend not using any supersampling, neither in Steam/Oculus, nor ingame.
-Set everything to 100%.
+Set the render resolution to 100% (or 1.0 in Oculus) everywhere.
 Supersampling is a very inefficient way of anti-aliasing and given the hunger for performance in Skyrim VR you most likely will drop into reprojection when you try using it.

 ## Disable the Steam Overlay

 The Steam Overlay can cause issues with ENB and is recommended to be turned off.

 Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.
+This can be done even when the game is not yet installed.

 ## Set the game language to English